isaka-lumato/to-do-list/README.md

 Clone the repo with `git clone https://github.com/isaka-lumato/to-do-list.git`

+Type `cd to-do-list` to access the project on the terminal

 Run `npx hint .` to test for html linting check

 Run `npx stylelint "**/*.{css,scss}"` to test for css linting check